MikeyOnyedika/eureka/README.md

 # snote (incomplete)
-A simple note-taking app that uses indexedDB to store all data locally on the browser without the need for a remote server or API.
+s(imple)note is a simple note-taking app that uses indexedDB to store all data locally on the browser without the need for a remote server or API.

 ## How to run.
 - clone the repo